qrencode.lua

 for i=1,7 do

-bit = string.sub(ec_mask_type,i,i)
+bit = sub(ec_mask_type,i,i)

-fill_matrix_position(matrix, bit, 9, #matrix - i + 1)
+fill_matrix_position(matrix,bit,9,#matrix - i + 1)

 end